trumans/treehouse-react-app-course-manager/README.md

 # Pages
 App base URL is http://localhost:3000

-Page headers have a navigation bar with either Sign Up and Sign In links (if the is no active user) or the current user name and a Sign Out link.
+Page headers have a navigation bar with either Sign Up and Sign In links (if the is no active user) or the current login name and a Sign Out link.

 ## Home page
 redirects to /courses